testsleeekGithub/trex/doc/editor.rst

 --------------------------

-A "code cell" is a concept similar to MATLAB's "cell" (except that there is no "cell mode" in Spyder), i.e. a block of lines to be executed at once in the current interpreter (Python or IPython).
+A "code cell" is a concept similar to MATLAB's "cell" (except that there is no "cell mode" in TRex), i.e. a block of lines to be executed at once in the current interpreter (Python or IPython).
 Every script may be divided in as many cells as needed.